ksinha49/ai-workloads/docs/file_ingestion_workflow.md

   `arn:aws:states:::lambda:invoke`.
 The entire event is forwarded as the payload so the lambda can copy the uploaded file from the staging bucket into `IDP_BUCKET/RAW_PREFIX`.
 A retry policy handles transient Lambda errors.
+  The handler assigns a new random `document_id` using `uuid.uuid4().hex` and includes it in the response for downstream services.

 **Wait**
 : Waits `StatusPollSeconds` seconds before checking the file's status again.